People Also Ask (PAA) boxes appear in some Google search results. But did you know that they are a cheap and fast way to increase your search traffic?

 Visit the structured data testing tool to verify that the markup is correct.
 You’ll need to select “Code Snippet” on the top menu instead of the default “Fetch URL.”
 See if you spot the “FAQPage” text being referenced.

 Now copy the live URL and paste it into Google Search Console.
 The changes should be live within 30 minutes.

-All-In-One SEO doesn’t have a rich snippets feature at all and RankMath will have it added in the future.
+All-In-One SEO doesn’t have a rich snippets feature at all.

 Using the Structured Content (JSON-LD) #wpsc plugin you can insert structured data elements multiple times in any post or page.

 - The Classic Editor will have a new icon in the title bar.
 Just click it, select your structured content element (FAQPage) and a box will open.
 Fill out the form, click the save button and you’re done.